DAThakur/Excel_Projects/README.md

-Here's how you can integrate the **Sales Report & Finance Report for AtliQ Hardware** into your existing "Excel Projects Repository":

----

 # Excel Projects Repository

 Welcome to my Excel projects repository!
 This repository contains a collection of Excel projects that I have created, showcasing my skills in data analysis, visualization, and automation.